raiguard/fmm/README.md

 installation.
 If neither is valid, it will fall back to the directory specified by the `FACTORIO_PATH` environment variable.

+If the mods directory is not contained within the game data directory (i.e. you installed via Steam), specify the `FACTORIO_MODS_PATH` environment variable to point fmm to the correct mods directory.

 For uploading mods, specify your API key with the `FACTORIO_API_KEY` variable.

 If you have logged in to your Factorio account, fmm will automatically pull